ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 Georgia State Tuition Information

-Remember, the displayed price of tuition does not always tell the full story.
-Many students find the actual cost of college is far less than the sticker price after grants, scholarships, and tuition discounts are applied.
-Additionally, student loans can make the amount you do have to pay for college feel more doable until after graduation.
+If this information makes going to college seem daunting, remember, the total cost of tuition isn't the final cost for attending college.
+Many students find the actual cost of college is a lot less than the total tuition after grants, scholarships, and tuition discounts are applied.
+Additionally, student loans can make thecost of college more manageable until after graduation.

-Georgia State University is a public, state institution, so it offers a reduced tuition rate of $8,948 for students who qualify as state residents and attend full-time.
-For non-Georgia residents, out-of-state tuition is $27,986 a year.
+Georgia State University is a public institution, so it offers a reduced tuition rate of $8,948 for students who qualify as state residents and attend full-time.
+For students who are not considered Georgia-residents, out-of-state tuition is $27,986 a year.

-Choosing a college where you qualify for in-state residency can cut the cost of college tuition.
-Don't forget to confirm your state's eligibility criteria for in-state tuition.
-Each state has different requirements to qualify as in-state resident.
-In many states, students must have lived in the state for 12 months before starting school to qualify for in-state tuition.
-There may be additional requirements as well, depending on the state you and your parents currently reside in.
+Choosing an insitution where you qualify for in-state tuition can drastically reduce the overall cost of college.
+Take the time to check your state's criteria for in-state tuition.
+Every state has its own rules about what makes someone eligible for in-state tuition.
+Most states require students to have resided in the state for a certain period of time before qualifying.
+There may be additional requirements too, depending on the state you and your parents currently live in.

 Explore other Georgia colleges

-Georgia State has the same tuition for international students as for those from out of state.
+Georgia State University has the same tuition for international students as for those from out of state.

-International students usually do not qualify for for federal financial aid, but should research private or school-specific aid and scholarships.
-International students who demonstrate financial need may be eligible for the following types of financial support at Georgia State:
+Students from outside of the U.S. usually do not qualify for for federal financial aid, but may qualify for private or school-specific aid and scholarships.
+International students who demonstrate financial need may be eligible for the following types of financial support at Georgia State University:

 International students without financial need may be eligible for merit-based institutional scholarships and athletic awards.